Lazy user model: The model structure

-The model starts from the observation that there is a "user need", i.e. it is expected that there is a "clearly definiable, fully satisfiable want" that the user wants satisfied (it can also be said that the user has a problem that he/she wants solved).
+The model starts from the observation that there is a "user need", i.e. it is expected that there is a "clearly definable, fully satisfiable want" that the user wants satisfied (it can also be said that the user has a problem that he/she wants solved).
 So there is a place for a solution, product, or service.

 The user need defines the set of possible solutions (products, services etc.) that fulfill the user need.
 The basic model considers for simplicity needs that are 100% satisfiable and services that 100% satisfy the needs.
 This means that only the solutions that solve the problem are relevant.
 This logically means that the need defines the possible satisfying solutions – a set of solutions (many different products/services) that all can fulfill the user need.
 LUM is not limited to looking at one solution separately.

 All of the solutions in the set that fulfill the need have their own characteristics; some are good and suitable for the user, others unsuitable and unacceptable – for example, if the user is in a train and wants to know what the result from a tennis match is right now, he/she may only use the types of solutions to the problem that are available to him/her.
 The "user state" determines the set of available/suitable solutions for the user and thus limits the (available) set of possible solutions to fulfill the user need.
 The user state is a very wide concept, it is the user characteristics at the time of the need.
 The user state includes, e.g., age, wealth, location ... everything that determines the state of the user in relation to the solutions in the set of the possible solutions to fulfill the user need.

 The model supposes that after the user need has defined the set of possible solutions that fulfill the user need and the user state has limited the set to the available plausible solutions that fulfill the user need the user will "select" a solution from the set to fulfill the need.
 Obviously if the set is empty the user does not have a way to fulfill the need.
 The lazy user model assumes that the user will make the selection from the limited set based on the lowest level of effort.
 Effort is understood as the combination of monetary cost + time needed + physical/mental effort needed.